rapidcow/perspective/docs/src/psp/json_proc.rst

       get the TL attributes.
 (This argument is untouched, but I'll talk about why in the method.)

+   2. Create the JTL attributes, populating it with the *attrs* argument optionally.
-   2. Call :meth:`prepare_backup` with the TL attributes acquired from step 1 to get the JTL attributes, which is used directly as a basis for the returned *dict*.
+      Call :meth:`prepare_backup` with the TL attributes acquired from step 1 to update the JTL attributes.

    3. Set a new list in the *dict* from step 2 under the key ``'data'``.